-Would you buy someone a second hand gift?
+Would you buy someone a second-hand gift?

 Would you be pleased to receive one?

-Second hand gifts are a contentious issue.
+Second-hand presents are a contentious issue.
 Many of us feel that only new items carry the weight of a generous spirit.
 Second-hand can come across as stingy if it’s not done right.

 Personally, I think buying second hand is not only a great way to save money, but a way to cut down on all the stuff we buy that just ends up as clutter.

 When my mother was young, just before Christmas her doll would take a trip to the doll hospital.
-And then for Christmas she would be gifted the same doll, all fixed and dolled up.
+And then for Christmas, she would be gifted the same doll, all fixed and dolled up.

-It sounds nice in theory, and maybe second-hand gifts would be fine for the immediate family, but what about extended family and friends?
+Buying second-hand gifts for Christmas or other occasions sounds nice in theory, and maybe second-hand gifts would be fine for the immediate family, but what about extended family and friends?

-There’s a trick to pulling off second-hand gift giving: like any gift giving, you have to match the item to the recipient.
+There’s a trick to pulling off second-hand gift-giving: like any gift-giving, you have to match the item to the recipient.
 You can’t just give any gift, it should be something your recipient will love, be it brand new or pre-loved.